celsomsilva/forecastathon/README.md

 * Gamma (log link) often useful due to asymmetry and small-change clustering
 * Final specification will be documented after the season

+### BTCVOL – Short-Term Implied Volatility Contracts

+In addition to macroeconomic indicators, the strategy was extended to short-dated BTC volatility contracts (weekly expiries).

+These instruments require a fundamentally different treatment:
+- No macro releases
+- High-frequency price dynamics
+- Expiry-driven behavior

+A separate volatility-focused modeling layer was developed, intentionally kept private during the competition due to its sensitivity.

+---

+## Forecast Submission Strategy (Decision Layer)

+A key component of the framework is the separation between:

+- Forecast generation
+- Forecast submission

+Forecasts are not submitted daily by default.
+Submissions are made only when new information is detected, such as:
+- Structural regime changes
+- New macroeconomic releases
+- Material divergence between forecast and mark price

+This avoids overtrading and aligns with the scoring dynamics of the Forecastathon.

 ---

 ## Repository Structure (Post-Competition Release)